Kenyon College: Sustainability

-Kenyon College has undertaken a number of sustainability initiatives, including a recycling system upgrade, a biodiesel project, a computer lab conversion to double-sided printing, the distribution of green living guides, as well as the creation of a dining hall composting system that diverts 6,000 pounds of waste from the landfill per week.
-Additionally Kenyon's cafeteria is committed to serving local food and has become a leader among college cafeterias in the country.

-Students partnered with administrators and professors to complete a campus energy audit for the past three years, as well as a carbon footprint calculation.
+Kenyon College has undertaken several sustainability initiatives, including a recycling system upgrade, a biodiesel project, a computer lab conversion to double-sided printing, distribution of green living guides, and a dining hall composting system that diverts 6,000 pounds of waste from the landfill weekly.
+Kenyon's cafeteria is committed to serving local food and has become a leader among college cafeterias in the country.
+Students partnered with administrators and professors to complete a campus energy audit for three years as well as a carbon footprint calculation.

-Kenyon Green Alumni was founded to connect graduates "with a professional interest in the environment."
+Kenyon Green Alumni was founded to connect graduates "with a professional interest in the environment".
 The college received a "C" grade on the 2010 College Sustainability Report Card, compiled by the Sustainable Endowments Institute.

-The Kenyon Farm is a mixed crop-livestock operation providing produce to local markets and giving students the opportunity to gain practical skills and knowledge for small-scale farming operations.
+The Kenyon Farm was a mixed crop-livestock operation providing produce to local markets and giving students the opportunity to gain practical skills and knowledge for small-scale farming.
+The farm was controversially shut down in 2022, leading student workers to consider unionizing.
+The farm's closure was later compared to the closure of The Homestead at Denison University.

 Ivy, which once covered some buildings on the Kenyon campus, but damages stonework, has been eradicated.